 Contributing to Society through Our Business

-MUJI's basic principle of product development has never changed since the its establishment in 1980.
+MUJI's basic principle of product development has never changed since its establishment in 1980.
 We continue to manufacture products while observing three principles that are environmentally and socially friendly: (1) selection of materials, (2) streamlining of processes, and (3) simplification of packaging.
 Focusing on true quality, it is a manufacturing process that aims to select materials in consideration of the global environment and producers, to eliminate waste in all processes, and to provide customers with what they truly need in the form that they truly need.

 We are taking initiatives for raw material procurement and waste reduction in accordance with these three principles.